Lateefacs/Security-Project/README.md

 # Security-Project
-In the current repository, implementation of  two ciphers , Affine Cipher, Playfair Cipher..
-Initial project upload
+In the current repository, implementation of  two ciphers , Affine Cipher, Playfair Cipher.., The project have been programmed using Python, and implemented using tkinter library.
+The user expected to interact with the Affine Cipher window to enter the plaintext and key values to do operation on the plaintext.
+By choosing one of the operations buttons (radio button), function will be called to do either encryption or decryption.
+Because there is a condition the keys have to satisfy, there is a function called check, whenever the button (Do the operation) clicked, the function will be called to check whether the greatest common divisor is one or not.
+In case of the condition did not satisfy, warning dialog will be display.
+The program built to support simplicity and usability.
+The user can use it several times and the result will change frequently.